m-mizutani/octap/README.md

    - Display URLs for failed workflows so you can quickly investigate
    - Exit automatically when all workflows complete

-### Usage Scenarios

-#### Scenario 1: Monitoring Active Workflows
-When you run octap right after pushing:
-- Individual workflows trigger `check_success` or `check_failure` sounds as they complete
-- When all workflows finish, `complete_success` or `complete_failure` sound plays
-- Both individual and completion sounds are heard

-#### Scenario 2: Checking Already-Completed Workflows
-When workflows finished before you run octap:
-- No individual `check_*` sounds play
-- Only the final `complete_success` or `complete_failure` sound plays
-- Quick feedback on overall result without redundant notifications

 ## Authentication

 octap uses GitHub OAuth Device Flow for authentication.
 On first run: